startergate/Dynamica/README.md

-# Dynamic-Wallpaper-Engine
+# Dynamica
-Web wallpaper for Wallpaper Engine inspired by macOS
+Dynamica is Web wallpaper for Wallpaper Engine inspired by macOS